opengovsg/tfpg-jobs/docs/deploying/going-public.md

   [ndjson-formatted](https://ndjson.org).
 This makes it very convenient for Datadog (and other tools) to parse and index your logs.
-  ts-template uses pino, which natively emits such logs.
+  tfpg-jobs uses pino, which natively emits such logs.

 - Generate an API key for your application from Datadog